jackie-krohn/jackie-krohn.github.io/_posts/2023-07-02-PnemoniaDiagnostics_ML.markdown

 <br>

 <blockquote>
-More than <strong>2,000</strong> children die from pneumonia every day.
+More than <strong>2,000 children</strong> die from pneumonia every day.
 </blockquote>

 In underdeveloped countries where access to medical treatment is limited, pneumonia is more common and likely to have serious implications.
 To improve diagnostics, a convolutional neural network model was used to classify pneumonia in pediatric chest x-rays.